ciceroednilson/ms-api-node-people/README.md

-# API Rest created in NodeJS using ExpressJS and MongoDB.
+# Micro Service Rest created in NodeJS using ExpressJS and MongoDB.

-This code is an example of how to create an api using nodejs/expressjs and mongodb.
+This code is an example of how to create an Micro Service using nodejs/expressjs and mongodb.

 ### Required
 - NodeJS